hinto-janai/festival/src/README.md

 This unfortunately means the lifetime of user-created playlists are tied with the `Collection`.

-Since playlists are just `CollectionSlice`'s, they will be invalidated if indicies are changed.
+Since playlists are just `Slice`'s, they will be invalidated if indicies are changed.

 This can be fixed by: